jinbow/Octopus/README.md

 ####Meridional boundary condition

 1. Use **#define reflective_meridional_boundary** to turn on the reflective meridional boundaries.
-Particles will keep bounding back to the domain.
+Particles will keep bouncing back to the domain.
 1. Use **#undef reflective_meridional_boundary** to turn it off.
 Particles will stay stagnant outside.

 ####Zonal boundary condition